Salty-Shio/learning-go/notes.md

 ### Type Casting

 Now that we have two types of numbers, we can address type casting.
-You cannot directly add an `int` and a `float` together because they are different types.
-Because of this you need to type cast from an int to a float or vice versa to avoid and error.
+We cannot directly add an `int` and a `float` together because they are different types.
+Because of this we need to type cast from an int to a float or vice versa to avoid and error.

 ```go
 var integer int32 = 2